Responsibility to protect in China: Socialisation

 China has successfully integrated into the global economy, becoming a significant focal point of trade, investment and production.
 While Chinese society is still largely non-transparent, Chinese leaders are becoming more and more susceptible to international criticism following its increasing level of integration.
-No country in the world is immune from peer pressure.
-Recently China was the subject of international criticism, for its concern for its own economic interests in Sudan, rather than for the humanitarian atrocities occurring there.
-Here, for the first time, China felt the need to respond to this naming and shaming.

-Peacekeeping
+History of China's position

 Throughout the 1990s China was a key party to UN peacekeeping missions deployed to intrastate conflicts, take for example China's role in East Timor.
 This and other missions were authorized with the use of force to protect civilian populations along with being intimately involved in the internal affairs of the host-state.
 China strengthened this commitment after 2000, and as of August 2008 contributed more military and police personnel than any other permanent Security Council member.

 While China can be seen as taking a more flexible approach to intervention and the acceptable use of force, it does continue to hamper Security Council efforts from time to time, perhaps to ensure a norm of customary international law does not develop, however more likely because the missions in question deviate from the China's traditional peacekeeping principles of nonviolence and impartiality.